 There’s no right or wrong way to save money when it comes to wedding planning.
 You can go for the extreme frugality route and DIY most of your planning or you can simply opt for a few alternatives here and there to save a dollar or two.
 It’s all up to you and what works best for your financial situation.

 Seeking advice from a financial planner can help you and your family as you plan for the day you tie the knot.
 Income planning, budgeting, and leveraging assets for large expenses—especially emotional purchases, like weddings—is all part of sound, lifelong financial planning.
 Having an impartial financial advocate can help your family make choices that reflect all parties involved.

-If you’re looking for more wedding planning tips, check out this ABC News article of the top 10 apps that will simplify the wedding planning process.
+If you’re looking for more wedding planning tips, check out this Brides.com article of the top 19 websites and apps that will simplify the wedding planning process.
 Now get out there and make that wedding happen—without going broke!